-For audit purposes and our own assurance the School will keep a record of responses from contractors/ $3^{rd}$ party suppliers.
+For audit purposes and our own assurance, Fowey Primary School will keep a record of responses from contractors/3rd party suppliers.

 If there are concerns as to the level of training provided, especially in the case of small independent businesses who may not have access to training, we may consider including or inviting them to attend staff training.